6. Para 1-7 What a flags, guidons, streamers, and components are prohibited?

 50. Para 8-2 What is a finial?

-52. Para 8-3 What is the decorative ornament that will be on the top of the Installation Flag Pole?
+52. Para 8-3 Why is the decorative ornament on the top of the installation flag pole?

 A: 1.
 Assist the user in remounting an accessory in the same position.

 2. Allow standardization in the location of mounted accessories.

 3. Identify reference points for discussions on accessory mounting locations.

 53. Para 9-1 What are the authorized streamers, silver bands and war service silver bands?